Osvak/Pinball_SFS/README.txt

 	In this game you are able to play a version of Glamour Pinball developed by Suspending For Sure You have to try acomplish the highest score interacting, whith various things in the environment, as bumbers, signs and stars.

+  BONUSES:

+  	- Multiplyer: If you complete the word SKY by passing through the 3 tunels a x2 multiplyer is aplied.
+		      After completing SKY the letters will reset and the multiplayer can be activated again.

+	- Extra Ball: When gathering up the letters B, A, R, in the middle of the screen, and passing through the glass icon, an extra ball will be obtained.
+You can use the second ball by pressing the DOWN arrow.

   LINK TO THE ORIGINAL GAME: